dirigible-io/dirigible-io.github.io/docs-samples/docs/documents-pdf.md

 ---

-1. Create a project `mail-custom-project`.
+1. Create a project `generate-pdf`.
-2. Create a JavaScript service with the name `mail-custom-service.js`.
+2. Create a JavaScript service with the name `pdf-service-advanced.js`.
 3. Enter the following content:

 ```javascript